dwave-examples/immunization-strategy/README.md

 - `SF`: Barabsi-Albert scale-free graph; specify number of nodes and number of edges to add from a new node to any existing nodes.

 The default graph is the internet graph on 1,000 nodes.
+The largest number of nodes allowed for any graph specified can be at most 5,000.

 ## Code Overview